+Minimal: Unsuccessful use of the <minimal></minimal>

+authentication mechanism; Continuous authentication failures.

+Basic: All use of the authentication

+mechanism.

-FIA_UAU.7 None -
+None -

-FIA_UID.2 Minimal: Unsuccessful use of the user <minimal></minimal>
+Minimal: Unsuccessful use of the user <minimal></minimal>

-identification mechanism, including the Continuous authentication failures.
+identification mechanism, including Continuous authentication failures.

-user identity provided;
+the user identity provided;

 Basic: All use of the user identification

 mechanism, including the user identity

 provided.

-FMT_MOF.1 Basic: All modifications in the behavior <basic></basic>
+Basic: All modifications in the <basic></basic>

-of the functions in the TSF.
+behavior of the functions in the TSF.
 Changes in security function

 configuration.

-FMT_MSA.1 Basic: All modifications of the values of <basic></basic>
+Basic: All modifications of the values <basic></basic>

-security attributes.
+of security attributes.
 Creation/deletion of Mailbox.

 User name, job information, and

 success/failure regarding access to

 Mailbox and execution of Store Print.

-FMT_MSA.3 Basic: Modifications of the default <individually auditable<="" defined="" td=""></individually>
+Basic: Modifications of the default <individually auditable<="" defined="" td=""></individually>

-setting of permissive or restrictive rules. events>
+setting of permissive or restrictive events>

+rules.
+Successful/unsuccessful authentication

-Basic: All modifications of the initial Successful/unsuccessful
+Basic: All modifications of the initial of system administrator.

-values of security attributes. authentication of system
+values of security attributes.

-administrator.

-FMT_MTD.1 Basic: All modifications to the values of <individually auditable<="" defined="" td=""></individually>
+Basic: All modifications to the values <individually auditable<="" defined="" td=""></individually>

-TSF data. events>
+of TSF data. events>

 Changes in security function

 configuration.

-FMT_SMF.1 Minimal: Use of the management <individually auditable<="" defined="" td=""></individually>
+Minimal: Use of the management <individually auditable<="" defined="" td=""></individually>

 functions. events>

-Successful/unsuccessful
+Successful/unsuccessful authentication

-authentication of system
+of system administrator.

-administrator.

-FMT_SMR.1 Minimal: modifications to the group of <individually auditable<="" defined="" td=""></individually>
+Minimal: modifications to the group of <individually auditable<="" defined="" td=""></individually>

 users that are part of a role; events>

-Detailed: every use of the rights of a Successful/unsuccessful
+Detailed: every use of the rights of a Successful/unsuccessful authentication

-role. authentication of system
+role. of system administrator.

-administrator.

-FPT_RVM.1 None -
+None -

-FPT_STM.1 Minimal: changes to the time; <minimal></minimal>
+Minimal: changes to the time; <minimal></minimal>

 Detailed: providing a timestamp.
 Changes in time setting.

-FTP_TRP.1 Minimal: Failures of the trusted path <individually auditable<="" defined="" td=""></individually>

-functions. events>

-Minimal: Identification of the user Creation/deletion of certificates.
+Basic: All use of the authentication mechanism.
+None Minimal: Unsuccessful use of the user identification mechanism, including the user identity provided; Basic: All use of the user identification mechanism, including the user identity provided.
+Basic: All modifications in the behavior of the functions in the TSF.
+Basic: All modifications of the values of security attributes.
+Basic: All modifications of the initial values of security attributes.
+Basic: All modifications to the values of TSF data.
+Minimal: Use of the management functions.
+Minimal: use of the rights of a role; Detailed: every use of the rights of a role.
+None Minimal: changes to the time;